Program: Heating, Ventilation, Air Conditioning and Refrigeration

 Edman had been asked to talk about her nontraditional career as an automotive technician.
 Her audience was a class of third through fifth graders enrolled in Project Grow, an Adopt-a-Family program designed to meet the needs of children with a history of homelessness or who come from low income families.
 The program’s educators make a special effort to expose the children to STEAM fields or STEM plus the Arts.
 Science, technology, engineering and math-related fields are among the fastest-growing and need qualified people, but without the arts, creativity and innovation lags.

 As STEM fields historically have been underrepresented by low income, minority and female students, Edman serves as a great role model and confirmed to that “you need a lot of math.”

 She also feels that it’s important to find something you’re passionate about.
 Her fascination with cars began at a young age, watching her electrician father fix things around the house.
 He gave her projects of her own, and when her interest grew to fixing cars, she sought out Palm Beach State’s Automotive Service Technology program.
 She graduated in December 2013 and went right into a paid internship with the Palm Beach County Fleet Management Division, where she worked for almost a year.
-Edman was the only female on the team, but it didn’t bother her in the least.
-Now she’s a general service technician at Goodyear Auto Service Center in Greenacres.
+Edman was the only female on the team, but it didn't’t bother her in the least.
+Now she’s a technician at Tires Plus.